kaikue/LovelyWorld/README.md

 - other heart colors: orange, yellow, green, blue, purple, white

 - puzzles
+	- enemies
 		- put item on back of enemy to move it
+		- ride on flying enemy for a long time
+		- ride enemy across spikes into secret room
+		- carry enemy and drop in another room to use its behavior
+	- get around room reset mechanic
 	- crystals
 		- throw reset/recall crystal and quickly grab another item
 		- put down and regrab recall crystal to change its recall point